Thursday, May 16, 2019

 Kilos to Pounds Conversion Table by ©LeDomduVin 2019

-This universal misconception of thinking that a case of wine only weighs 9 kg is purely and simply incorrect.
+This universal misconception that a case of wine only weighs 9 kg is purely and simply incorrect.
 Worst, it is completely wrong.
-It is wrong as 9 kg (kilos) or 19.842 lbs (pounds) would only be the weight of the liquid inside the bottles (the content only), not including the weight of the bottles themselves as well as the weight of the wood of the case (meaning without the container).
+9 kg (kilos) or 19.842 lbs (pounds) would only be the weight of the liquid inside the bottles (the content only), not including the weight of the bottles themselves or the weight of the wood of the case (meaning without the container).

 Therefore, to answer the question that opened this post (and we will only focus on A for this post):